jasonsikes/QLogo/README.md

 `EPSPICT`:

-This is replaced by SVGPICT.
+This is replaced by `SVGPICT`.
+See below.

 `CSLSLOAD`: